ibm-cloud-docs/apps/tutorials/tutorial_custom.md

 ### Deploy using {{site.data.keyword.dev_cli_short}}
 If you choose not to use a toolchain, you can also deploy using the {{site.data.keyword.dev_cli_short}}.

-To deploy your project to Cloud Foundry, enter the following command:
+To deploy your app to Cloud Foundry, enter the following command:

   ```
   bx dev deploy
   ```
   {: codeblock}

-To deploy your project to a Kubernetes cluster, enter the following command:
+To deploy your app to a Kubernetes cluster, enter the following command:

 ```
 bx dev deploy --target <container>